AndrewVonStieglitz/HermitScript/input.md

 ## Start

-What you got there?
+What you got there? <SET Oranges 5>
-A sandcastle
+A sandcastle <SHAKE 3 2> <GET Apples>
 What's it for?
-A competition do you want to help? <PORTAL label:Sure goto:Sure> <PORTAL label:Maybe Later goto:Maybe-Later> <PORTAL label:No goto:No>
+A competition do you want to help?

 ## Sure

-Thats great!
-I'll get the tools
+Great!
+What do you want to do? <GET Oranges> <Change>

 ## Maybe-Later

-Aw, okay.
-Have a nice day!
+Ok, maybe later then.

 ## No

-Aww, okay.
-Maybe next time.
-Awesomesauce!

-# Space

-## Start

-I want to go to space
-Do you want to go to space?

-## Yes

-Awesome!
-I'll get the rocket
+Ok, maybe later then.

-## No
+## Build-the-castle

-Okay, maybe next time
-Have a nice day!
+Ok, let's build the castle. <Build>
+This might take a while.